Port Adelaide Football Club: John Cahill, SANFL domination and AFL licence (1974–1996)

-During December 1994, Max Basher announced that Port Adelaide had won the tender for the second South Australian AFL licence on the condition that a merger take place between two existing AFL clubs to keep the league at the club limit imposed by the AFL in 1993.
+During December 1994, Max Basher announced that Port Adelaide had won the tender for the second South Australian AFL licence, with the condition that a merger needed to take place between two existing AFL clubs to keep the league at the club limit imposed by the AFL in 1993.
 As such, the licence would not be made available until at least 1996, and was not guaranteed.
-With the merger of the Brisbane Bears and looming, the club was advised on 21 May 1996 by the AFL that they would take part in the 1997 AFL season.
+With a merger of the Brisbane Bears and Fitzroy looming, the club was advised on 21 May 1996 by the AFL that they would take part in the 1997 AFL season.